We may earn revenue from the products available on this page and participate in affiliate programs. Learn More ›

 Zero-Turn Mowers

 Zero-turn mowers have an engine placed in the rear.
-They get their name from the two steering levers, which control the rear wheels.
+They get their name from the two steering levers that control the rear wheels.
 This design allows the driver to take tight turns, making them ideal for maneuvering around trees and other obstacles.
 They also offer higher top speeds than lawn tractors or rear-engine mowers.
-Featuring mower decks with multiple cutting blades that are similar in mowing width to lawn tractors, zero-turn mowers are an excellent option for lawns with numerous trees, landscaped areas, and other obstacles.
+Since they have mower decks with multiple cutting blades that are similar in mowing width to lawn tractors, zero-turn mowers are an excellent option for lawns with numerous trees, landscaped areas, and other obstacles.
 They are the most expensive of the three tractor types.

 FAQs

-If you still have lingering questions about riding lawn mowers, read on for answers to some of the most common concerns.
+If you still have lingering questions about the best riding lawn mowers, read on for answers that may address your potential concerns.

 Use the following steps to start a riding lawn mower: